satviksinha/Multithreaded_Socket/Readme.md

 ## About the code

 * The file size is assumed to be less than 1024 bytes.
 If not we can always change the upper cap in the send and rcv methods.
+* Server was tested on localhost, hence the IP address is set as localhost.
+The IP address can be changed where the socket is getting bound.
 * Classes have been created to follow OOP principles